90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Rowing in a boat

-42. Which 2001 romantic comedy film stars Hugh Grant and Renée Zellweger?
+42. Question: Which 2001 romantic comedy film stars Hugh Grant and Renée Zellweger?

 Answer: Bridget Jones’s Diary